MicrosoftDocs/partner-center-pr.es-es/partner-center/upgrade-your-partner-network-membership.md

 5. Escribe los detalles de pago y, a continuación, selecciona **Siguiente**.

 6. Revisa los detalles del pedido y, a continuación, selecciona **Comprar** cuando estés preparado para comprar Action Pack.
-Se cargará inmediatamente a tu tarjeta de crédito.
+Your credit card will be charged immediately.

-7. Tu pedido se ha confirmado.
+7. Your order is confirmed.
 Selecciona **Cerrar**.

-Tu suscripción a Action Pack se renovará automáticamente cada año en esta fecha.
-Puedes desactivar la renovación automática en cualquier momento desde la lista de ofertas compradas.
-Sin embargo, no podrás volver a activar la renovación automática de suscripción hasta que tu suscripción se vuelva a renovar.
+Your Action Pack subscription will renew automatically each year on this date.
+You can turn off automatic renewal at any time from your purchased offers list; however, you won't be able to turn automatic subscription renewal back on until you renew your subscription again.

-## <a name="turn-off-automatic-action-pack-subscription-renewal"></a>Desactivar la renovación automática de suscripción a Action Pack
+### <a name="turn-off-automatic-action-pack-subscription-renewal"></a>Turn off automatic Action Pack subscription renewal

 1. En menú **Panel**, selecciona **Asociación > Ofertas**.
 Microsoft Action Pack aparece en **Ofertas adquiridas**.